JeffML/the_blog/content/posts/2020-07-31-is-it-time-for-a-universal-type-system.md

 <h4>The base definition</h4>

 This is the core of UTS: a schema defining named types using primitives and composites.
+In my mind's eye it would look similar to a GraphQL typedef schema.
+As a graph-structured schema, it is also not unlike a relational database schema where table and columns follow a Table-per-Type structure.

-It is much like any  hierarchical schema, and similar to relational database table and columns that follow a Table-per-Type structure.
-There would not support type inheritance: UTS is not designed to classify types in terms of is-a definitions.
-UTS would support type extension as a shorthand convenience to reduce redundancy in definitions, but extension does not imply is-a classification.
+Type inheritance is not directly supported, because UTS is not conceived as a way to classify types in terms of is-a relationships.
+UTS would support type extension as a convenient shorthand to reduce redundancy in definitions, but extension would not imply is-a classification, though a language implementation could interpret it as such.

 <h4>Domain extensions</h4>